Here are all the international sides competing at the Rugby World Cup this year

 Portugal will be competing in the Rugby world Cup for the second time in their history.

-In 2007 – the last time the World Cup was in France – they competed in the pool stages, finishing bottom of a group that also included New Zealand, Scotland, Italy, and Romania.
-They did achieve one losing bonus point against Romania.
+In 2007 – the last time the World Cup was held in France, of course – they competed in the pool stages, finishing bottom of their group that also included New Zealand, Scotland, Italy, and Romania.
+They did achieve one losing bonus point against Romania, while the try they scored against the All Blacks will live on in legend.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.